lainepws2/View-bot-Your-Website/README.md

 - Enter refresh rate (wait time before next refresh)
 - Enter amount of views (amount of refreshes you want to perform)

-**NOTE:** This was just for fun and should not be used to fake views for monetisastion reasons such as ad views etc.
+**NOTE:** This would only work for websites without cloudflare or anything where you need a Human verification.

-The code is not perfect so any tidying up or fixing is much appreciated :)
+The code is not perfect YET it's still in early development so if it doesn't work dont be sad, just tell me.